Lebanon has scant chance of getting IMF aid, opposition figure says

 “The situation in Lebanon is not unsalvageable.
 But from the moment the crisis erupted on October 17, did you see any change in the management of the state?” said Geagea, who is politically aligned with the United States and its Gulf Arab allies.

-“If the behavior at the top of the state remains the way it is, how can we save the country?”
+“If the behaviour at the top of the state remains the way it is, how can we save the country?”

 Geagea, whose party quit government early into the October protests, said Prime Minister Hassan Diab’s government had not enacted any reforms.
 With no alternative ways to secure aid, the government launched IMF negotiations in May.
 But Geagea said the chances of securing support were “very, very scant”.